bevacqua/contra/README.md

 Returns `thing`.

 Events of type `error` have a special behavior. `λ.emitter` will throw if there are no `error` listeners when an error event is emitted.
+This behavior can be turned off setting `throws: false` in the options.

 ```js
 var thing = { foo: 'bar' };